Middle Fork Salmon River in Idaho

 Cramer Creek Rapid, class IV

 This relatively new rapid was created by a mudslide in August 2003.
-The safest route is down the right side towards the end, perhaps starting in the center, perhaps not (the rocks are still moving).
+Except at high flow, the safest route is down the right side, perhaps starting in the center, perhaps not (the rocks are still moving).

 100

 Take out at the designated boat access ramp at Cache Bar.
-You could take out just below the confluence to avoid Cramer Rapid, but the boat ramp there is steep and dusty.
+You can take out just below the confluence to avoid Cramer Rapid, but the boat ramp there is steep and dusty.

-Shuttle service is available in Salmon Idaho and elsewhere, for example here.
+Shuttle service is available in Salmon Idaho and elsewhere, for example here and here.

 To reach put-in, take highway 21 northeast from Boise or east from highway 75 at Stanley.
 Near the top of the pass, 37 miles north of Lowman or 24 miles from Stanley, turn northwest onto unpaved USFS Road 579.
 After about 10 miles of good meadow scenery and creek crossings, bear right onto Road 568 and continue 13 more miles to Boundary Creek.